eng-jonathan/Databases/README.md

 * Develop problems that can be given to a developer and create solutions.
 * Highlights
 ```
-/*Q15.
-Write a function that shows the total quantity going to each region of specified country*/
+/*Q10.
+Show Products that are no longer in stock (Quantity Zero)*/
-USE Northwinds2020TSQLV6;
+USE AdventureWorks2017;
-DROP FUNCTION IF EXISTS dbo.UnitsToCountry;

-GO
-CREATE FUNCTION dbo.UnitsToCountry
-(
-    @Country NVARCHAR(50)
-)
-RETURNS TABLE
-AS
-RETURN SELECT SUM(SOD.Quantity) AS TotalUnits,
-              SO.ShipToRegion
+SELECT PP.ProductID,
+       PP.Name,
+       PINV.Quantity
-       FROM Sales.[Order] AS SO
+FROM Production.[Product] AS PP
-           LEFT JOIN Sales.[OrderDetail] AS SOD
-               ON SO.OrderId = SOD.OrderId
-           LEFT JOIN Sales.[Customer] AS SC
+    LEFT OUTER JOIN Production.[ProductInventory] AS PINV
-               ON SO.CustomerId = SC.CustomerId
+        ON PP.ProductID = PINV.ProductID
-       GROUP BY SO.ShipToRegion,
+GROUP BY PP.ProductID,
-                SO.ShipToCountry
+         PP.Name,
+         PINV.Quantity
-       HAVING SO.ShipToCountry = @Country;
+HAVING SUM(PINV.Quantity) = 0;
-GO

-DECLARE @COUNTRY NVARCHAR(50);
-SET @COUNTRY = 'USA';

-SELECT C.ShipToRegion,
-       C.TotalUnits
-FROM dbo.UnitsToCountry(@COUNTRY) AS C
-ORDER BY C.ShipToRegion;
 ```
 <img src = "Project%201/Images/P01_01.png" width = "200">